 The PhD project tests two basic assumptions.
 Firstly, that the choral odes should be translated in the metres of the target language in order to create some of the effect that the original rhythms might have had in the source language.
 Secondly, that we (in Northern Europe at least) should translate the originally unrhymed odes into rhymes, since rhyme during the centuries has established itself as a marker of song.

 In order to find equivalent modern metres in which to translate the Greek choral odes I am currently exploring the relation between metres and words in the Greek tragedies.
 At a later point in my project I will look deeper into the practice of rhyming and songwriting in Europe.

-In the Autumn term 2020 I teach the courses Latin poetry and Ancient poetry.
+In the Autumn term 2020 I taught the courses Latin poetry and Ancient poetry.